nearform/the-fastify-workshop/src/work-here/README.md

 # Welcome to the Fastify Workshop

-We will create a small HTTP application that read something from a database.
+We will create a small HTTP application to read something from a database.

 ## Step 1